 COMPILATIONS AND THE SWEAT OF THE BROW DOCTRINE

-§ 103 of the Copyright Act allows for the protection of "compilations," provided there is a "creative" or "original" act involved in such a compilation, such as in the selection and arrangement.
+§ 103 of the Copyright Act allows for the protection of "compilations," provided there is a creative or original act involved in such a compilation, such as in the selection and arrangement.
 The sweat of the brow doctrine and protection is limited only to the selection and arrangement, not to the facts themselves, which may be freely copied.
-Facts are considered synonymous to "ideas" or "discoveries" under sweat of the brow doctrine and are not copyrightable.
+Facts are considered synonymous to ideas or discoveries under sweat of the brow doctrine and are not copyrightable.
 A compilation of uncopyrightable facts is also uncopyrightable.
 Sweat of the brow doctrine is in conflict with the core principle of the Copyright Act.
 It has led to confusion in order to determine the boundaries of the concept of originality.
-Historic examples of the sweat of the brow doctrine are: The Supreme Court decision in Feist v.
+Examples of the sweat of the brow doctrine are: The Supreme Court decision in Feist v.
 Rural, and International News Service v.
 Associated Press.